-701-7.56(17A) Declaratory order-in general.
+701-7.24(17A) Declaratory order-in general.
 Any oral or written advice or opinion rendered to members of the public by department personnel not pursuant to a petition for declaratory order is not binding upon the department.
 However, department personnel, including field personnel, ordinarily will discuss substantive tax issues with members of the public or their representatives prior to the receipt of a petition for a declaratory order, but such oral or written opinions or advice are not binding on the department.
 This should not be construed as preventing members of the public or their representatives from inquiring whether the department will issue a declaratory order on a particular question.
 In these cases, however, the name of the taxpayer shall be disclosed.
-The department will also discuss questions relating to certain procedural matters as, for example, submitting a request for a declaratory order or submitting a petition to initiate rule-making procedures.
+The department will also discuss questions relating to certain procedural matters such as, for example, submittal of a request for a declaratory order or submittal of a petition to initiate rule-making procedures.
 Members of the public may, of course, seek oral technical assistance from a departmental employee in regard to the proper preparation of a return or report required to be filed with the department.
-Such oral advice is advisory only and the department is not bound to recognize it in the examination of the return, report or records.
+Such oral advice is advisory only, and the department is not bound to recognize the advice in the examination of the return, report or records.

-7.56(1) Petition for declaratory order.
-Any person may file a petition with the Clerk of the Hearings Section for the Department of Revenue, Fourth Floor, Hoover State Office Building, Des Moines, Iowa 50319, seeking a declaratory order as to the applicability to specified circumstances of a statute, rule, or order within the primary jurisdiction of the department.
-A petition is deemed filed when it is received by the clerk of the hearings section for the department shall provide the petitioner with a file-stamped copy of the petition if the petitioner provides the clerk of the hearings section for the department an extra copy for this purpose.
+7.24(1) Petition for declaratory order.

+a.
+Any person may file with the Clerk of the Hearings Section, Department of Revenue, Fourth Floor, Hoover State Office Building, Des Moines, Iowa 50319, a petition seeking a declaratory order as to the applicability to specified circumstances of a statute, rule, or order within the primary jurisdiction of the department.
+A petition is deemed filed when it is received by the clerk of the hearings section.
+The clerk of the hearings section shall provide the petitioner with a file-stamped copy of the petition if the petitioner provides the clerk of the hearings section an extra copy for this purpose.
 The petition must be typewritten or legibly handwritten in ink and must substantially conform to the following form: